How did men and women dressed in the beginning of the 1900s and how did the World War affect the style? Dive into the early 1900s fashion with us.

-The 1900s and 1910s are often referred to as the Edwardian era after British King Edward III, or the Art Nouveau period, following French influence.
+The 1900s and 1910s are often referred to as the Edwardian era after British King Edward III, or as the Art Nouveau period, following French influence.
 The period saw significant changes in fashion and clothing from the earlier Victorian era, partly due to World War I (1914-1917), which impacted society and fashion.

 A classic edwardian outfit, with nipped waist, long skirt, and a parasol to shade from the sun.
 From my historical fashion show back in May.
 Photo: Tami Meijburg